SynthstromAudible/DelugeWeb/catnip/README.md

 In the above example, the "~" is a cue that this println is an "ending event" that matches the earlier tag value, so the tracer will draw a bar showing the start time and the ending time connected.

+If you don't use the ~, you will get a "callout event" rather than an interval.

 If the print() / println() has a number in it, such as:

 Debug::println(63);